alsonick/100-days-of-swift/README.md

 This repository is a collection of all the projects and solutions from Paul Hudson's 100 days of swift challenge.

+> Note: I won't complete any challenges that involve game development as I don't have any interest in that sector of iOS development.

 **Useful links:**

 https://notnick.io/challenge/100-days-of-swift